xeneta/security-operations-task/README.md

 Some general points:

-* **Provide the solution as a public git repository that can easily be cloned by our development team.**
+* **Provide the solution as a public git repository that can easily be cloned by our team.**

 * Provide any instructions needed to run the automation solution in `README.md`.